-art.
+Art.
 4.7 - attendance obligation and obligation to perform to the best of one's ability

-- 1. Each student is obliged to participate actively in the course for which he or she is registered. - 2.
-Besides the general requirement for the student to participate actively in the course, the additional requirements for each component are listed in the University Course Catalogue/ course manual. - 3.
+- 1. All students are obliged to participate actively in the course for which they are registered. - 2.
+Besides the general requirement for the student to participate actively in the course, the additional requirements for each component are listed in the University Course Catalogue/course manual. - 3.
 In the event of qualitatively or quantitatively inadequate participation, the course coordinator and/or director of the Bachelor's programme may exclude the student from further participation in the course or part of it.